Ta Kung Pao (1902–1949): Reputation

 In December 1929, Chiang Kai-shek, in his capacity as the Chairman of the National Government, issued a "Decree Seeking Opinions" and specifically directed that Ta Kung Pao and all other newspapers across the country take note of this directive.
 This move directly catapulted Ta Kung Pao to the center of national public discourse.
 By the 1930s, there was a saying among the people of Tianjin that "Tianjin has three treasures: Yongli, Nankai, and Ta Kung Pao," highlighting Ta Kung Pao's status as a major opinion stronghold in North China.

 In April 1941, Ta Kung Pao received a letter from the United States, being awarded the Missouri Honor Medal for Distinguished Service in Journalism.
 This marked the first time a Chinese newspaper was recognized as the best newspaper, a milestone celebrated with a tea party hosted by the China Journalism Association and the Chongqing Newspaper Syndicate.
 Ta Kung Pao was the only foreign media entity to win the award, with Lu Qixin, the Central News Agency's special correspondent in the US, accepting the award on its behalf.

 Ta Kung Pao has been heralded as the "Whampoa Military Academy of journalism education," signifying its pivotal role in nurturing journalistic talent and contributing significantly to Chinese media and culture.
 The roster of authors who contributed to Ta Kung Pao spans the giants of literature and arts, including Hu Shi, Lin Yutang, Cao Yu, Shen Congwen, Feng Zikai, Fei Xiaotong, the master of traditional Chinese painting Huang Yongyu, as well as the martial arts literature masters Jin Yong and Liang Yusheng.

 In 1958, during a conversation with Fei Yimin, the president of Hong Kong's Ta Kung Pao, Zhou Enlai commended the newspaper for its patriotic stance against Japanese aggression and praised it for cultivating numerous outstanding talents in China's journalism sector.
 Ta Kung Pao's reporters include the only Chinese journalist to have reported on-site from the Paris Peace Conference, the first Chinese journalist to enter the border areas after the Red Army reached Shaanxi, and the only Chinese journalist stationed in Europe during World War II.
 The "Encyclopedia of China - Press and Publishing Volume" lists 108 notable figures in the Chinese journalism sector, with 12 having served at Ta Kung Pao.
 Additionally, the "China Journalism Yearbook," published by the Journalism Institute of the Chinese Academy of Social Sciences, features biographies of 60 Ta Kung Pao journalists, underscoring the newspaper's significant contribution to the field.

+Along with Shenbao (based in Shanghai), Yishibao, and Mingguoribao (a Nationalist daily), Ta Kung Pao is regarded as one of the "four great newspapers of the Republican period".